That is a question I get asked all the time.

 So it’s up to you to help Google out a bit and make sure you provide the appropriate clues and signals within your content so Google will find and rank your blog post or web page for the search term provided.

 And that my peeps is the topic for the next couple of blog posts.

 In the comments below, I’d love to hear from you.

 Does SEO scare the beejesus out of you?
 Do you write with keywords in mind or do you blissfully have your head in the sand?
 It’s ok, be honest about how you feel.
 I’m here to help.

-If you’d like to learn more about SEO and how to make Google fall in love with your website or blog, I have a live training course designed purely for women entrepreneurs to teach you exactly that.
+If you’d like to learn more about SEO and how to make Google fall in love with your website or blog, I have a live training course designed for entrepreneurs to teach you exactly that.
 Click here to find out more.

 Thank you for reading,